 6. Adventure Science Center

-The Adventure Science center is like a break from history and country music to treat your kids to hands-on educational entertainment and one of the things to do in Nashville.
+The Adventure Science Center is like a break from history and country music to treat your kids to hands-on educational entertainment.
 The interactive displays allow children to learn a lot about science, from how beekeepers do their jobs to what goes on thousands of light-years above our heads.

 Kids learn what it takes to become an astronaut and use an augmented reality mirror to see what their muscles and bones look like.
 Day-to-day demonstrations and lectures help children learn from the center’s interactive elements, and shows in the planetarium are entertaining for the whole family.

-Recent visitors marked the adventure science center as a must-see for kids, with lots to interest them and appreciated the friendly staff.
-This is one of the best things to do in Nashville.
+Recent visitors marked the adventure science center as a must-see for kids, with lots to interest them, and appreciated the friendly staff.

-Adults’ admission fees are $18, youths ages 2 to 12 enter for $14, and children younger than two get in for free.
+Adults’ admission fees are $22, youths aged 2 to 12 enter for $18, and children younger than two get in for free.
 Admission to the planetarium and certain simulation activities might cost extra.
-For more information about the exhibits and upcoming events, you can visit the Adventure Science Center website.
+You can visit the Adventure Science Center website for more information about the exhibits and upcoming events.

 7. Tennessee State Museum